 Education & Background

-Adam Wright, M.D., a born and raised Texan, graduated with honors from Texas A&M University with a degree in Biomedical Science and History in 2010 before attending Medical School at the University of Texas Health Science Center in Houston where he received his Doctor of Medicine degree in 2014.
-Dr. Wright completed his residency at Baylor Scott and White Hospital in Temple, Texas followed by a total joints fellowship at the Tahoe Arthroplasty Fellowship in Reno, Nevada.
+Adam P. Wright, M.D., a born and raised Texan, graduated with honors from Texas A&M University with a degree in Biomedical Science and History in 2010 before attending Medical School at the University of Texas Health Science Center in Houston where he received his Doctor of Medicine degree in 2014.
+Dr. Wright completed his residency at Baylor Scott and White Hospital in Temple, Texas followed by a joint replacement fellowship at the Tahoe Arthroplasty Fellowship in Reno, Nevada.
 He is board certified by the American Board of Orthopedic Surgery.

 M.D.
 University of Texas Health Science Center at Houston (McGovern Medical School)

 Residency at Baylor Scott and White in Temple, Texas